-All blending and toasting of coffee takes place in our Trieste facility, and is controlled and certified in accordance with the management systems described here.
-The only exception are IES capsules, which are manufactured in the Mitaca srl plant in Milan province, which plant is regularly supplied with toasted coffee beans in pressurized silos.
+All blending and toasting of coffee takes place in our Trieste facility, and is controlled and certified in accordance with the management systems described and certified by an independent third party according to internationally recognized food health & safety standards.
+Just IES capsules, MPS and UNO are being packed in the Mitaca srl plant in Milan province, which plant is regularly supplied with toasted coffee beans in pressurized silos.
 Mitaca srl and all other establishments where functional activities take place (assembly, packaging, labeling, etc.) are monitored in compliance with the auditing plans established by company certification procedures directly by illycaffè's expert auditors.

-In 2012, all of the company's certifications were updated and maintained; a total of 29 internal and external audits were conducted in compliance with the various monitoring plans:
+In 2013, all of the company's certifications were updated and maintained; a total of 28 internal and external audits were conducted in compliance with the various monitoring plans:

-- Quality System 16
+- Quality System 12

-- Hygiene and Food Security System 6
+- Hygiene and Food Security System 9

 - Environment System 7

-- Total 29
+- Total 28

-Thanks to this monitoring and control system, in 2012 illycaffè did not receive any sanctions for failing to comply with laws or regulations regarding quality, food safety, traceability, and related matters.
+Thanks to this monitoring and control system, in 2013 illycaffè did not receive any sanctions for failing to comply with laws or regulations regarding quality, food safety, traceability, and related matters.